Date: Sun, 05 April 2020

 - Are you a newcomer to Five Peaks, Trail Running or Ultramarathon running, or want to help those that are?
 Join the Five Peaks newcomers group on facebook – A friendly place for newcomers to ultrarunning and trail running to hang out, ask questions, find training buddies and share trail running stories.

-The 2019 participant’s handbook is available here.
-Most of the details remain the same, and updates will be completed shortly.
+The 2020 participant’s handbook is available here.
 The handbook outlines the key items that you’ll need to know leading up to and on the day.

 We require carpooling (minimum 2 per vehicle, ideally 3 or 4) for this event wherever possible in order to minimise congestion and parking issues around the venue start area.
 For most people, this means coming to the event with some friends or colleagues.
 If you can’t find someone to carpool with, we suggest posting to the Trail Running SA Lounge on Facebook to link up with others.